flamerecca/flamerecca.github.io/OWASP_cheatsheet/Cryptographic_Storage_Cheat_Sheet.md

 The use of dedicated secret or key management systems can provide an additional layer of security protection, as well as making the management of secrets significantly easier - however it comes at the cost of additional complexity and administrative overhead - so may not be feasible for all applications.
 Note that many cloud environments provide these services, so these should be taken advantage of where possible.

-### Where to Perform Encryption
+### 執行加密的位置

 Encryption can be performed on a number of levels in the application stack, such as:

-- At the application level.
+- 在應用層進行加密
 - At the database level (e.g, [SQL Server TDE](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption?view=sql-server-ver15)
 - At the filesystem level (e.g, BitLocker or LUKS)
-- At the hardware level (e.g, encrypted RAID cards or SSDs)
+- At the 硬體 level (e.g, encrypted RAID cards 或 SSD）

 Which layer(s) are most appropriate will depend on the threat model.
 For example, hardware level encryption is effective at protecting against the physical theft of the server, but will provide no protection if an attacker is able to compromise the server remotely.